 • Do I train my own dog or get a dog from a program?

 • How much does owner service dog training cost?

-• Why is it important that I am involved the service dog training?
+• Why is it important that I am involved in the service dog training?

 • What is the process involved in service dog training?